 Furthermore, it would allow you to recognize areas in which the company needs to invest more.
 Consequently, the business would allocate its resources evenly and would then allow you to focus on improving certain aspects of your business that require further improvement.

-Lastly, business advisors’ analyses of financial statements can allow them to support the next services:
+Lastly, business advisors’ analyses of financial statements can allow them to support the following services:

 Operating a business can often create legal problems that may trouble them.
-That is why it is important to have a business advisor to provide you with expert advice about avoiding such problems and follow the rule book.
+That is why it is essential to have a business advisor to provide you with expert advice about avoiding such situations and follow the rule book.

 As a result, it will guarantee the smooth functioning of your business as you would avoid being fined and sanctioned by the government.
 It is the job of a business advisor to ensure your company’s adherence to the law.
 This would secure your organization from interference with future legal matters.